OpenSourceEconomics/OpenSourceEconomics.github.io/jobs.md

 ---

-Find current job offers at or in association with Open Source Economics.
+Current job offers at or in association with Open Source Economics:

-Current offers:

 - PhD student (m/f) in Computational Epidemiology